mourtallah/mourtallah.github.io/gdi-intro-python/set3/slides/part1.md

 ## Welcome to GDI!
-Girl Develop It is here to provide affordable and accessible programs to learn software through mentorship and hands-on instruction.
+Girl Develop It provides affordable and accessible programs to learn software through mentorship and hands-on instruction.

 Our Central Tenets: